fdioDocs/vpp-docs/docs/reference/vppcontainers/VagrantVMSetup.rst

   ~# apt-get install bridge-utils lxc

 After this is done, we now want to *install* VPP in the VM.
-Keep in mind that VPP has been built based on the commands in *build.sh*, but not yet installed.
+Keep in mind that VPP is already built (but not yet installed) at this point based on the commands from the provisioned script *build.sh*.

 When you ssh into your Vagrant box you will be placed in the directory */home/vagrant*.
 Change directories to */vpp/build-root*, and run these commands to install VPP based on your OS and architechture: